Sign up to the Quit plan

 Good hygiene and proper hand washing are especially important right now.
 The advice from public health doctors is that we should not share objects that touch our mouths, for example, bottles or cups.
 This also applies to cigarettes which are often shared between people.

-Smoking indoors puts those closest to you at risk because exposure to secondhand smoke, affects the body’s natural resistance to fighting infections such as coronavirus.
+Smoking indoors puts those closest to you at risk because exposure to secondhand smoke, affects the body’s natural resistance to fighting infections such as COVID-19.
 Children are especially vulnerable to secondhand smoke because they breathe more rapidly and their lungs, airways and immune system are still developing.

 If you have already signed up for support from the Quit team

 Congratulations on quitting, and well done.
-Some of our stop smoking advisors are now working on the HSE’s response to the coronavirus outbreak.
+Some of our stop smoking advisors are now working on the HSE’s response to the COVID-19 outbreak.
 But all of our online supports are still available to you: